nks1216/ml-midterm/README.md

-# Predicting Household Income Using Machine Learning Models
+# Predicting Individual Income Using Machine Learning Models

 ## 1. Project Overview

-This project uses CPS microdata to predict total household income and to identify the key socioeconomic factors associated with income variation.
+This project uses CPS microdata to predict total individual income and to identify the key socioeconomic factors associated with income variation.
 Understanding the determinants of household income has important policy implications: accurate income prediction can support targeted social programs, inform tax and welfare design, and shed light on patterns of inequality and economic mobility.

 To address this problem, we build a complete machine learning pipeline that includes data cleaning, feature engineering, model training, and model evaluation.
 Several models with different inductive biases are implemented—(1) Linear Regression, (2) Elastic Net, (3) Random Forest, and (4) Gradient Boosting—to compare their predictive performance on tabular socioeconomic data.
 We also explore ensemble methods such as bagging, boosting, and stacking to further refine prediction accuracy.
 The goal is to identify the most effective modeling approach and provide a clear, reproducible workflow.